25Ericcheong/25Ericcheong/README.md

 ### In Progress ###
 * A random tool built with Go
-* Binq (a specialized bingsu shop in Malaysia, KL) landing page and additional tools
+* Binq (a specialized bingsu shop in Malaysia, KL) landing page and additional tools to save time